307509256/Tensorflow-real-time-video-analysis/README.md

 # Tensorflow-real-time-video-analysis

 ##Introduction:
 Tensorflow provides many powerful libraries for object detection and segmentation in images.
 In this increment, I tried to implement one such advancement in deep learning, The Inception Architecture, for detection and segmentation of objects in images and generating captions to explain objects in images.
-For this increment, I tried to use image frames extracted from videos (for testing, training is done on large datasets).
+The system, currently in development, can automatically generate captions from input images.
 ##Objectives:
 Design a real-time video analysis system using deep learning framework Tensorflow.
 Automatically detect objects in video and segment them.
 The system will be pre-trained on training datasets and a model is generated.
 Based on available computing resources the video is divided into 30/60 frames/second and objects will be classified/detected and segmented.